OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Information Collector
 =====================

 This driver **cannot be assigned to a host**, and needs to be used with KVM drivers.
-Options that can be set:
+These are the options that can be set:

 -  ``-a``: Address to bind the ``collectd`` socket (default ``0.0.0.0``)
 -  ``-p``: UDP port to listen for monitor information (default ``4124``)